1391819/SFIA-CRUD-core-project/README.md

 5. Checkout page
    - [x] Display a summary of the cart
    - [x] Be part of the overall site navigation
+     - Note: access is restricted unless the cart is not empty
    - [x] Allow users to enter their shipping information

 6. Payment page
    - [x] Collect payment information from the users such as cardholder's name, card number, expiry date, and security code/CVC
    - [x] Be part of the overall site navigation
+     - Note: access is restricted unless the checkout page has not been submitted
    - [x] Include a mechanism for passing on the payment details to a mock external payment processor

 7. Contact us page